mlpack/mlpack/doc/user/bindings/cli.md

         [--probabilities_file <string>]
 ```

 An implementation of L2-regularized logistic regression for two-class classification.
 Given labeled data, a model can be trained and saved for future use; or, a pre-trained model can be used to classify new points.
-[Detailed documentation](#logistic_regression_detailed-documentation)
+[Detailed documentation](#logistic_regression_detailed-documentation).